Nicault/TaninaFoucault_12_052022/SportSee/README.md

 - In the Front-End folder :
     - The yarn command will allow you to install the dependencies : yarn install
-    - The start command will allow you to lanch the back-end : yarn start
+    - The start command will allow you to lanch the front-end : yarn start